'Self-Forming' Waterfalls Could Change Our Understanding of Earth's History

 The water began to carve a channel through the foam after just a few minutes, and after 2.4 hours, a staircase of pools, followed by steep chutes, followed by pools again, began forming.
 At three hours, a small waterfall appeared.
 As more time passed, continued erosion stopped that waterfall behavior, and a new waterfall began to form, according to the paper published today in Nature.

-Of course, Earth’s bedrock isn’t made form polyurethane foam—but researchers know how to approximately scale this behavior to better understand what might happen in the real world, where harder volcanic rocks might flow over softer sedimentary rocks.
+Of course, Earth’s bedrock isn’t made from polyurethane foam—but researchers know how to approximately scale this behavior to better understand what might happen in the real world, where harder volcanic rocks might flow over softer sedimentary rocks.
 You simply can’t wait thousands of years as part of your experimental protocol.
 And even though this was a proof-of-concept model in the lab, other researchers were impressed with the work.

 “It’s an epic set of experiments that represent a huge amount of effort to reproduce in the laboratory and can get some of the first data [that] can answer some of these questions,” Andrew Wickert, assistant professor of earth sciences at the University of Minnesota, Twin Cities, who reviewed the paper, told Gizmodo.